Finiteness properties of torsion fields of abelian varieties: Representations attached to cohomology

-\begin{rema} If $\kappa$ is a local field of characteristic zero, then $\Gal(\kappa)$ is known to be finitely generated.
-Hence Theorem \ref{main-thm}(c) in case $\chara(\kappa)=0$ follows from Theorem \ref{main-thm}(a).
-On the other hand, if $\kappa$ is a local field of positive characteristic, then $\Gal(\kappa)$ is not finitely generated, hence in this case (c) does not follow directly from Theorem \ref{main-thm}(a). \end{rema}
+\begin{rema} If $\kappa$ is a finite extension of $\Qq_p$, then $\Gal(\kappa)$ is known to be finitely generated (cf. \cite[Theorem 3.4]{js}).
+Hence Theorem \ref{main-thm-et2} in that case follows directly from Theorem \ref{main-thm-et}.
+If $\kappa$ is a finite extension of $\Ff_p((t))$, however, then $\Gal(\kappa)$ is not finitely generated, and thus the arguments from the proof of Theorem \ref{main-thm-et2} are needed essentially in that case. \end{rema}